HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 ## Evaluation interval

 The evaluation interval, as explained in the [Evaluation interval] section, is defined here to be two weeks (14 days).
 Considering the 30 seconds average time between blocks of the Hathor network, that interval is equivalent to 40320 blocks.
-A constant must be defined:
+A constant must be defined in `HathorSettings`:

 ```python
 EVALUATION_INTERVAL = 40320